 Peter studied architecture at Cambridge University and holds a doctorate in energy studies from the Open University.
 He has over thirty-five years of experience as an energy and sustainability consultant working for the building and housing industries.
-In recent years he has specialised in domestic retrofit, and he played a leading role in the Retrofit for the Future programme as well as helping to develop the acclaimed Retrofit Coordination and Risk Management training for the Centre of Refurbishment Excellence (CoRE) and The Retrofit Academy.
+In recent years he has specialised in domestic retrofit, and he played a leading role in the Retrofit for the Future programme as well as helping to develop the acclaimed Retrofit Coordination and Risk Management training for the The Retrofit Academy.

 He is a member of the Each Home Counts Implementation Board and chairs the BSI Retrofit Standards Task Group, which is developing a framework of technical standards for domestic retrofit.
 Peter’s current work involves assisting housing organisations to integrate sustainability and retrofit into their asset management strategies, dealing with condensation damp and mould problems, delivering training and preparing technical guidance about retrofit.